Skip to main content

 —Nick Cull, Professor of Communication, University of Southern California

-Recognized as one the most important historical archives ever assembled, BBC Monitoring: Summary of World Broadcasts will soon be available as a digital primary source collection from Readex.
+Recognized as one the most important historical archives ever assembled, BBC Monitoring: Summary of World Broadcasts is available as a digital primary source collection from Readex.
 This expansive collection of nearly 70,000 individual multi-page reports from 1939 to 2001 – brought together in partnership with the BBC – will prove indispensable to scholars and students seeking new and vital background for interpreting the complexity of today’s global events.

-Life in America Spotlight
+Life in America

 HLA inset